 Lactose batch separation through multivariate analysis of OrbiSIMS spectra

 We used multivariate analysis to differentiate sample sources or batches.
-Principal component analysis (PCA) of the positive ion OrbiSIMS spectra (Fig. 5a) differentiates batches of lactose.
+Principal component analysis (PCA) of the negative ion OrbiSIMS spectra (Fig. 5a) differentiates batches of lactose.
 Most data points from the same batch are grouped together on the score plot of the first two principal components.
-Though the distances between batch 2 & 3 and between batch 4 & 5 are not significant, good separation can be achieved if only similar batches are studied (Supplementary Fig. 6a, c).
-The loadings coefficient for PC1 versus m/z (Fig. 5b) and PC2 versus m/z (Supplementary Fig. 6b, d) shows that the separation is primarily driven by lactose salt adducts.
-In addition, lactose fragments, dimers, and impurities also play a key role.
-Partial Least Square-Discriminant Analysis (PLS-DA) also does not separate batch 2 from 3 and batch 4 from 5 (Fig. 5c).
-As in PCA, the key ions for differentiation are related to lactose salt adducts, lactose fragments, and impurities (Fig. 5d).
-The same discernment in batch separation could also be achieved using PCA of negative ion spectra (Supplementary Fig. 7a).
-Similarly, separate analyses (Supplementary Fig. 7b, c) aids the separation of batches which are mixed together (batch 2 & 3) or show close distance (batch 4 & 5) in the overall PCA.
-Unlike in positive ion mode where ions primarily from lactose were used for batch differentiation, here the separation is driven more by ions from impurities containing nitrogen, phosphorus, and sulfur.
+Although batch 2 & 3 overlap, better separation can be achieved if only these two batches are studied (Supplementary Fig. 6).
+The PC1 and PC2 loadings plotted against m/z (Fig. 5b and Supplementary Fig. 7a) shows that the separation is primarily driven by lactose sulphate (C12H21O14S-) and phosphate (C12H22O14P-) anions, which are likely introduced as trace contaminants from cleaning agents, raw materials, or process water used during lactose production. .
+In addition, their C2H4O2 loss fragments (e.g., C12H21O14S-, C12H22O14P-, etc) and certain nitrogen-containing impurities also contribute to the differentiation.
+Partial Least Square-Discriminant Analysis (PLS-DA) also does not separate batch 2 from 3 (Fig. 5c).
+As in PCA, the key ions for differentiation are related to lactose sulphate, phosphate anions, and their fragments (Fig. 5d and Supplementary Fig. 7b).

+PCA of the positive ion spectra (Supplementary Fig. 8a) gives less effective separation of the five batches, with substantial overlap of the 95% confidence regions—particularly between batches 2 and 3, and batches 4 and 5.
+PLS-DA (Supplementary Fig. 8c) yields slightly improved separation, though batches 2 and 3 remain indistinguishable.
+As with the negative ion mode, performing separate pairwise analyses (Supplementary Fig. 9) enhances batch separation where overall PCA shows overlap.
+While negative ion mode separation is primarily driven by lactose sulphate and phosphate adducts, in the positive ion mode, batch differentiation is mainly influenced by lactose salt adducts, fragments, and impurities (Supplementary Fig. 8b, d; Fig. 9b, d).